trolleyman/rp-warehouse/README.md

 ```
 git branch -d <branch-name>
 ```

+# Documenting
+Firstly try as much as possible to make your code self documenting.
+You should be able to tell what the code does through its methods and varaibles. `getFile()` `sendCommand()` `itemCount` are good examples, they tell you what the method will do or what the varaible represents.
+Also try to keep names rather brief, longer is not necessarily better.

+Next, JavaDoc classes and methods.
+If you are using an IDE like Eclipse then typing `**` then a new line automatiacly creates JavaDoc, inserting required field, return tags.
+At the very minimum breifly explain what the class/method does.

+I recomend JavaDocs over just comments because in most IDEs (Eclipse for sure) you can get the JavaDoc description when calling the method and when hovering over the method.

+Obviously you should comment wherever necessary, where what is happening could be unclear.

+# Extra commands
 I would also recommend running these commands at some point:
 ```
 alias.plog log --decorate --oneline